lesaf92/lesaf92.github.io/_projects/book_data_fetching.md

 ---
 {% include figure.liquid loading="eager" path="https://openlibrary.org/static/images/openlibrary-logo-tighter.svg" title="openlibrary" class="img-fluid rounded z-depth-1" zoomable=true %}

-Enter a book title or author into the search box below.
-Select the correct book from the results (here hardcoded to 20 entries) to generate the formatted output at the bottom of the page.
+<p>Enter a book title or author into the search box below.
+Select the correct book from the results (here hardcoded to 20 entries) to generate the formatted output at the bottom of the page.</p>
-If the cover is not placed after the book is added to the website, check another entry, you probably chose the one the bots added to the database without a cover 😕.
+<p>If the cover is not placed after the book is added to the website, check another entry, you probably chose the one the bots added to the database without a cover 😕.</p>

 <input type="text" id="searchInput" placeholder="Enter book title or author">
 <button onclick="searchBooks()">Search</button>